d-lowl/mood-metrics-expo/README.md

 # Configuration
 Expo does not env variables configuration (as far as I am aware), hence the Graphcool backend URI is hardcoded in src/Store.js.
 Change it appropriately.

+The backend schema and deployment instructions can be found at <https://github.com/d-lowl/mood-metrics-graphcool>